Organizer — San Jose

 How to Apply:

-Send your resume, a cover letter demonstrating your interest and qualifications, and at least three references to firstname.lastname@example.org with the subject line “SJ Organizer – Your Name.”
+Send your resume, a cover letter demonstrating your interest and qualifications, and at least three references to firstname.lastname@example.org with the subject line “San Jose Organizer – Your Name.”